TheOdinProject/curriculum/react/the_react_ecosystem/fetching-data.md

 export default Image;
 ~~~

 useState lets us bundle data within a component and rerender the component whenever state is updated, and useEffect allows us to perform side effects on those components.
-Since we need to synchronize this component's contents with an unpredictable external system like the fetch API, we need an effect.
+Since we need to synchronize this component's state (the image URL) with an unpredictable external system like the fetch API, we need an effect.
 In this case we only want to fetch the URL once when the component is first mounted so we pass an empty array as a dependency to useEffect.

 > Reminder: Whenever you are changing state, (or doing anything else that could cause a rerender) inside of useEffect, be sure to always pass a dependency.
 If you forget to do so useEffect will enter an infinite loop and rerender exponentially.